Under Construction

 Originally purchased from Greater Bethel AME Church in 2022, this 9-acre property—now known as Hope Springs and located off Peachtree Rd near I-77—began as a single modest home built in the 1960s.
 For decades, it provided refuge for church members and families in urgent need of housing.

-By the end of 2025, nine families will have purchased their homes, with 18 more homes underway for Phase 2.
+By the end of 2025, nine families closed on their homes, with 18 more homes underway for Phase 2.
 The development is currently projected to be completed by the end of 2026.

 Built in Partnership with: